 Depending on the state’s form, the specific questions asked, and your personal situation, a variety of information may be provided.
 Some examples of information that might be reported include whether the student has been on academic probation and disciplined, had honor code violations, criminal offenses, involvement in civil suits, discharge from employment or the armed forces, along with other information that a student may have disclosed on an admissions application.

 Please note that substantial financial debt* may be reported as well.
 Substantial financial debt is defined as bills that are past due by at least 90 days.
 You will have received several notices from the Bursar’s Office before your debt is considered reportable.
 We recommend that you contact the Bursar's Office (Academic Center Room 127; 410.837.4848) to arrange a payment plan before you apply to the bar.

 Does the Office of Academic Affairs issue transcripts to the bar examiners?

 The Office of Academic Affairs does not prepare transcripts.
 That function, like diplomas, is exclusively the province of the Records Office (Academic Center 126; 410.837.4825).
 You can request an official transcript using this form .
-If you choose to request a transcript before you have officially graduated, check the box "Hold for posting of degree" under the "Special Instructions" heading, since your transcript must show that your J.D. was conferred on a specific date in order to meet requirements established by the Maryland Board of Bar Examiners.
+Prior to ordering, verify your degree has posted to the top of the unofficial transcript in myUB, since your transcript must show that your J.D. was conferred on a specific date in order to meet requirements established by the Maryland Board of Bar Examiners.